Skip to main content

 Course No. AYP 310, AYP 410, AYP 510

-This course introduces students to advanced consultation practices and protocols for consultations.
-Students continue to develop their skills as Ayurvedic Practitioners through consultations and clinical discussions in the classroom under the supervision of experienced Ayurvedic Practitioners.
+This course introduces students to advanced practices and protocols for consultations.
+Students continue to develop their skills as Ayurvedic Practitioners through consultations and clinical discussions under the supervision of experienced Ayurvedic Practitioners.
 Students are required to prepare case papers for each client.
 (This course runs over 5 trimesters for a total of 90 client encounters).

 Dravyaguna Vijñana - Herbology 3